aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to DOCM" h2="Render SVG to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to DOCM?</h2>

+The Scalable Vector Graphics (SVG) file format is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web development and other graphic design applications.
+However, the DOCM file format is a Microsoft Word Open XML Macro-Enabled Document file, which is used to store documents with macros enabled.
+It is used to store documents with macros enabled, and it is the default file format for Microsoft Word 2007 and later versions.
+Therefore, it is necessary to convert SVG to DOCM in order to use the document with macros enabled.

+<h2>How Aspose.Total Helps for SVG to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert SVG to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PDF documents to other file formats.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.
+This API provides a wide range of features to manipulate Word documents, including the ability to convert Word documents to other file formats.
+Moreover, Aspose.Total for C++ also provides other APIs such as Aspose.Cells for C++, Aspose.Slides for C++, Aspose.Email for C++, Aspose.BarCode for C++, Aspose.Imaging for C++, and Aspose.Tasks for C++, which can be used to automate various file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}